 Aspiring singers often commit the mistake of straining their voice.
 It usually happens when they try too hard to sing some particular notes.
 The outcome?
 A hurt throat.
 A hurt voice.
 A hurt passion.
 Then, the voice may truly sound different because it’s – in a way – become injured.
 The notes produced by this voice would be harsh and unmelodious.

 However, I am going to tell you how to stop straining your voice and get easily along with your passion for singing.
 In addition, if you want to prevent vocal strain, I suggest you learn how to sing online from these recommended courses.

 Steps To Reducing Vocal Strain:

-It’s best to start singing something you’re totally comfortable with.
+It’s best to START singing something you’re TOTALLY comfortable with.
 It’ll give you and your throat a warm-up session.
 For most people, it’s their low range.
 For you, it may be your ordinary voice and your favorite song!
 However, then you can move ahead to tackle the challenging notes.

 Tip #1: Properly Using The Diaphragm

-Novice vocalists do not use the support of their diaphragm.
+Novice vocalists DO NOT use the support of their diaphragm.
 If they did, they’d not end up with a strained voice.
 The diaphragm is the muscular wall that separates your chest cavity from your abdomen.
 As you naturally breathe in and out, it expands and contracts.
 While you’re singing, it should keep contracting and expanding so that you actually have enough air that you can produce any notes smoothly.

 Tip #2: Keeping the Jaw Dropped!

 Always sing with your lower jaw dropped, as if you were totally surprised by some amazing piece of news.
-It means the corner of your lips should not look like corners.
+It means the corner of your lips SHOULD NOT look like corners.
 They ought to look vertical.
 This helps you keep your larynx down, which is the basic technique for singing without putting a strain on your voice.

 Tip #3: Keeping your Throat Open